Dutch grammar: Cases

-Noun cases were still prescribed in the formal written standard up until the 1940s, but were abolished then because they had long disappeared from the spoken language.
-Because of this, they are nowadays restricted mostly to set phrases and are archaic.
+Noun cases were still prescribed in the formal written standard until the 1940s, when they were abolished because they had long disappeared from the spoken language.
+That has caused them to be restricted mostly to set phrases and to be archaic.
 The former Dutch case system resembled that of modern German, and distinguished four cases: nominative (subject), genitive (possession or relation), dative (indirect object, object of preposition) and accusative (direct object, object of preposition).
-Only the nominative and genitive are productive, with the genitive seldom used and only surviving in the margins of the language.
+Only the nominative and genitive are productive, and the genitive are seldom used and only surviving in the margins of Dutch.
 Some examples of the three non-nominative cases in fixed expressions: